xannyxs/attestation-visualizer/README.md

 # Attestation Visualizer for RetroPGF

 ## Overview
-Visualize the RetroPGF network like never before!
+Visualise the Optimism Citizens’ House like never before!
 This project uses the ThreeGraph module to create a 3D graph that helps you understand the relationships and pathways within the RetroPGF ecosystem.
 Explore, zoom, and highlight to your heart's content.

 ## Future Features
 - 🌈 **Highlight Paths**: Easily track the path of any selected badgeholder to see their connections.